bmtnc/avpipeline/README.md

 An R package that provides a  configuration-based API for working with Alpha Vantage financial data.
 The package eliminates code duplication through a unified architecture that works across all data types including stock prices, income statements, balance sheets, cash flows, and ETF profiles.

-## 🚀  Configuration-Based Architecture
+## Configuration-Based Architecture

-This package implements a groundbreaking configuration-based design that achieves **60% code reduction** while providing **consistent behavior across all data types**:
+This package implements a configuration-based design that achieves **60% code reduction** while providing **consistent behavior across all data types**:

 - **6 Configuration Objects** define data-type-specific behavior
 - **6 Generic Functions** work with any configuration object